Module Catalogue 2023/24

 On successful completion of this module, students will have developed transferable skills in the following areas:

-1. problem-solving skills (formulating appropriate and feasible research questions; identifying methods suitable for addressing a variety of research questions in language variation and change)
+1. problem-solving skills (formulating appropriate and feasible research questions; identifying methods suitable for addressing a variety of research questions relating to linguistic data)

-2. analytical and numerical skills (identifying and interpreting patterns of variation and change in quantitative linguistic data; evaluating the results of earlier studies; analysing texts from different historical periods and varieties of English at the orthographic, lexical, morphological, phonological and syntactic levels)
+2. analytical and numerical skills (identifying and interpreting quantitative and qualitative patterns of in linguistic data; evaluating the results of earlier data-focused studies)

 3. communication and writing skills (summarizing and paraphrasing secondary sources; writing effectively and coherently to develop convincing arguments)